Quality of Life Index (QOLI)

 For consistency and universal applicability of metrics, the QOLI has been built using publicly available data.
 Indicators of Quality of Life were thoroughly vetted via a multi-year long research process.
 Quality of Life indicators (indicators) were carefully selected based on their relationship with the livability of a community.
 Please see the Quality of Life Index Categories for a full explanation of the datasets used to develop this tool.

-The index was structured on a 10-point scale so that it may fit more directly within our current QAP point structure.
+The index was structured on a 10-point scale so that it may fit more directly within our QAP point structure.
 Each category is assigned 2 points in the 10-point scale that can be broken down to reveal what categories a Census Tract is successful in and which it is not.
 In this way, the QOLI becomes a map to an affordable housing development’s need and fit in a community and the needs it will be filling.

 The QOLI score can be searched in two ways.
 First, an excel look-up tool can be found here.
 Or the QOLI score can be found by utilizing the map below.
 After searching a location on the map below, a pop-up window will show the overall Quality of Life Index score for that census tract, as well as how that overall score was achieved.